Sydney, New South Wales, Australia

 For the duration of your employment, you will be responsible for working a minimum of 5 days and 40 hours per week according to a schedule provided for you, with some overtime if needed.
 You will have 2 days off per week.

-Qualifications: Enrollment in veterinary school and successful completion of at least 1 year of the veterinary curriculum.
+Qualifications: Enrollment in veterinary school, veterinary technology school or pre-veterinary students and successful completion of at least 1 year of the veterinary curriculum.
 Demonstrated interest in equine practice.
 Horse handling and restraint experience in a veterinary setting.
 While performing the duties of this job, the veterinary student assistant may have to stand for long periods of time, jog horses in-hand, restrain horses for difficult procedures, and may be required to lift 50-70 lbs.

 To apply, please submit a cover letter, CV, transcript and 2 letters of reference by March 15, 2022 to firstname.lastname@example.org with ICU Vet Student Assistant Program in the subject line or apply through the following link: https://www.ICU-Intern-Asst-Program